-There are well over 2800 scales in the Marketing Scales database at this time.
+There are over 3,000 scales in the Marketing Scales database at this time.
 These measures are the type in which a score is calculated from responses to multiple items (e.g., survey questions).
 This type of scale is much more precise than a 1-item measure when studying psychological constructs such as attitudes, motives, intentions, emotions, values, lifestyles, shopping orientations, and personality traits.
 The extra precision of these scales increases the accuracy of measurement and, thereby, should improve the quality of decisions based upon their results.

 Although the primary focus of the studies that are reviewed here is the “consumer,” that should be interpreted very broadly.
-Hundreds of scales in the database are amenable for use when studying segments of people such as patients, students, clients, voters, and group members.
+Hundreds of scales in the database are amenable for use when studying segments of people such as viewers, patients, students, clients, voters, and group members.
 Further, many of these measures are useful when studying people in organizational contexts such as managers, sales people, staff, as well as other employees and professionals.

 This Week's New Scale Reviews*